 Cumberland Valley History

-The Cumberland Valley is rich in history from its architectural downtowns to the modern facilities honoring past heroes.
-You and the family can experience different eras of the past in new ways and uncover why The Valley is as passionate about history as it is about making it.
+Founded in 1750, Cumberland Valley is steeped in history -- from its architectural downtowns to the modern facilities honoring past heroes.
+As you explore, you'll find museums and historical sites where you can interact with the past in new ways and uncover why the Valley is as passionate about history as it is about making it.

 - Organized in 1789, the Union Fire Co.
-No. 1 in Carlisle is housed in the Victorian fire house they built in 1888.
+No. 1 in Carlisle is housed in the Victorian firehouse built in 1888.

 - During World War II, the Enola Rail Yards consisted of 217 sets of track that handled more than 10,000 rail cars a day.